Layoff Information for University Support Staff (USS)

 You have the option of declining the position and the layoff will proceed, but remember to do so may affect your eligibility for unemployment.

-HRM tries to consider your preference about job placement.
+HR tries to consider your preference about job placement.
 However, job qualifications will be evaluated and feedback will be collected from the hiring department before making a placement assignment.
 The final placement decision will be made by the CHRO, or identified designee.

 Contingent upon the availability of funds, the University will attempt to match your current rate, provided that it is within the salary band for the new job title.
 However, a lower salary may be offered.

 Anyone laid off, either voluntarily or involuntarily, will be given strong consideration for rehire for USS positions for 6 months after the effective date of the layoff.
 This consideration applies only to jobs with the same title and for which all minimum qualifications have been met.
-It is important that you contact the HRM Employment Office to let them know when you have made application for a position.
+It is important that you contact the HR Employment Office to let them know when you have made application for a position.

-HRM provides a variety of services to support employees who are facing a loss of job through the non-reappointment process.
+HR provides a variety of services to support employees who are facing a loss of job through the non-reappointment process.
 Please visit Resources for Employees Separating from KU for more information.